Tudorr02/IntroductionToRobotics/README.md

 https://youtube.com/shorts/UV9fsi2b-7M

 ## Homework 2
+  > This  assignment  involves  simulating  a  3-floor  elevator  control  system  usingLEDs, buttons, and a buzzer with Arduino.
   ### Requirements
   Design  a  control  system  that  simulates  a  3-floor  elevator  using  the  Arduinoplatform.
   - LED Indicators: Each of the 3 LEDs should represent one of the 3 floors.The LED corresponding to the current floor should light up.
 Additionally,another LED should represent the elevator’s operational state.
 It shouldblink when the elevator is moving and remain static when stationary.